Refrigerator - Moving Instructions

 - When loading the refrigerator in a moving van, truck, etc., it is best to keep it standing upright to minimize possible damage to the sealed system or prevent damage to loose items.

-- If laying the refrigerator down cannot be avoided, here are some thing to consider depending on the type of refrigerator:
+- If laying the refrigerator down cannot be avoided, here are some things to consider depending on the type of refrigerator being transported:

 - Top-Freezer models: Lay it on the side opposite the hinges so the door will remain closed.

-- SxS: Lay on the freezer side.
+- Side-by-Side models: Lay it on the freezer side.
 That door is less likely to come open.

-- French Door & Bottom Freezer: These must always remain upright, though they can be tilted to get through doorways, etc.
+- French-Door & Bottom-Freezer models: These must always remain upright, though they can be tilted to get through doorways, etc.

-- Compact: These must always remain upright.
-Because of the design of the drain, compact models should be kept upright at all times to prevent drain water from running back into the appliance unless new out of the box.
-If it does have to travel on its side, turn it off a day in advance, and allow to drain.
+- Compact models: These must always remain upright.
+Because of the design of the drain, compact models should be kept upright at all times to prevent drain water from running back into the appliance unless it is new out of the box.
+If it does have to travel on its side, turn it off a day in advance and allow it time to drain.

-- Built-In: All built-in refrigerator models, if transported in a vehicle, must be in an upright position under all circumstances.
-However, it can be tilted to the side when placed on a dolly to take into the home.
+- Built-In models: All built-in refrigerator models, when transported in a vehicle, must be in an upright position under all circumstances.
+However, it can be tilted to the side when placed on a dolly to take it into the home.
 Details are listed in the installation instructions included with the product.